Balanced Hermitian geometry on 6-dimensional nilmanifolds: Introduction

 In Theorems~\ref{solutions-h3} and~\ref{solutions-h5} we prove that any abelian complex structure provides solutions of the Strominger system.
 More concretely, let $M$ be a nilmanifold endowed with an invariant balanced Hermitian structure $(J,F)$.
 If $J$ is abelian, then there is an invariant non-flat SU(3)-instanton solving the Strominger system with respect to the Bismut connection in the anomaly cancellation condition.
 Moreover, any such solution solves in addition the heterotic equations of motion if and only if $\frh_3$ is the Lie algebra underlying $M$.
+Finally, in Section~\ref{more-solutions} more solutions for non-abelian complex structures are given.
+When $J$ is of non-nilpotent type, we prove the existence of a non-flat instanton solving at the same time the Strominger systems for the Bismut and the Chern connection (see Proposition~\ref{simultaneous}).

-\section{Invariant complex structures on 6-dimensional nilmanifolds \\ and compatible balanced metrics}
+\section{Invariant complex structures on 6-dimensional nilmanifolds and compatible balanced metrics}

 Let $M$ be a nilmanifold of even dimension, i.e. a compact quotient of a simply-connected nilpotent Lie group $G$ by a lattice $\Gamma$ of maximal rank.
 Any left-invariant complex structure on $G$ descends to $M$ in a natural way, so a source (possibly empty) of complex structures on $M$ is given by the endomorphisms $J\colon\frg \longrightarrow \frg$ of the Lie algebra $\frg$ of $G$ such that $J^2=-{\rm Id}$ satisfying the ``Nijenhuis condition''